anonymous300502/Berzerk/README.md

 <p align = "center"><img src = "logo.png" width = "250"></p>
  <p align="left">
 	<h4 align="left"> Berzerk is a post exploitation persistence maintaining backdoor along with C2 (COMMAND &amp; CONTROL ) server developed using python's Flask framework.
+Developed to be used only in post exploitation scenarios.
 The powershell payload provided is currently undetectable by the latest updated version of windows defender on windows 11 as of 8th April 2024 22:00 IST if used with proper obfuscation techniques.
 FOR obfuscation details on powershell scripts refer to https://github.com/t3l3machus/PowerShell-Obfuscation-Bible
 <h4></p>
 <p>
 <h5 align = "left"> **The program is still in early stages of development and implements only the basic functionality of a C2 server as of now, more features are expected to be added soon.
 Feel free to contribute</h5>
 </p>
 <p>
-<h5 align = "left"> **Please use this for educational or Red team purposes only, The authors are not liable for any misuse.</h5>
+<h5 align = "left"> **Please use this for educational or Red team purposes only and dont run the code and payload on computers you dont have permission to test, The authors are not liable for any misuse.</h5>
 </p>

 ## Files Included: